Skip to main content

 This reaction is just mildly favored thermodynamically.

-Before we study the enzyme's structure, we will first discuss the regulation of the sucrose synthesis pathway and the generic mechanism of glycosyltransferases.
+Before studying the enzyme's structure, we will first discuss the regulation of the sucrose synthesis pathway and the general mechanism of glycosyltransferases.

 Regulation

-Carbon capture in the light reaction of photosynthesis leads to sucrose (for transport) and starch synthesis.
-The product(s) that result depends on key regulatory steps.
+Carbon capture in the light reaction of photosynthesis results in the production of sucrose (for transport) and starch synthesis.
+The resulting product(s) depend on key regulatory steps.
 Remember the six trioses formed in the Calvin cycle; five are returned into the cycle for the synthesis of ribulose 1,5-bisphosphate, and only one is used to synthesize sucrose and starch.
 If too much is removed, the cycle slows.
-If not enough is used for starch and sucrose synthesis, Pi, which is moved into the stroma from the cytoplasm by an important translocator (see section 20.3), would run low.
+If not enough is used for starch and sucrose synthesis, Pi, which is transported into the stroma from the cytoplasm by an important translocator (see Section 20.3), would become depleted.

-The key cytosolic regulatory step is catalyzed by fructose 1,6-bisphosphatase (FBPase-1) and a unique plant enzyme, PPi-dependent phosphofructokinase (PP-PFK-1), which catalyzes the reverse reaction of F6P → F1,6BP in regulatory steps similar to those found in glycolysis and gluconeogenesis.
+The key cytosolic regulatory step is catalyzed by fructose-1,6-bisphosphatase (FBPase-1) and a unique plant enzyme, PPi-dependent phosphofructokinase (PP-PFK-1), which catalyzes the reverse reaction, F6P → F1,6BP, in regulatory steps similar to those in glycolysis and gluconeogenesis.

 • fructose 1,6-bisphosphatase (FBPase-1) is inhibited by the allosteric modulator fructose 2,6-bisphosphate (F2,6BP)